 Orlinsky, David E..
 How Psychotherapists Live (pp. 1-2).
 Taylor and Francis.
 Kindle Edition.

-I had read Sue Mann’s article, “How Can You Do This Work?”, in Trauma, Narrative Responses To Traumatic Experience edited by David Denborough in which she describes her work as counselor in an agency serving adults who were sexually abused as children.
-Sue describes sharing with others, who ask, what she does for a living and them then saying, “How can you do that work?”
+I had read Sue Mann’s article, “How Can You Do This Work?”, in Trauma, Narrative Responses To Traumatic Experience edited by David Denborough in which she describes her work as a counselor in an agency serving adults who were sexually abused as children.
+Sue describes sharing with others, who ask, what she does for a living, and them, then, saying, “How can you do that work?”
 Throughout my career of 49 years, I have continually reflected on this question myself.